Facbook Pixel

 Musical Connection’s First Playlist

-I use this playlist when I talk to groups about classical music.
-It helps illustrate some of the basic points I like to make about musical connections (plus – just by coincidence – it’s all music that I really like).
+This playlist helps illustrate some of the basic points we like to make about musical connections (plus – just by coincidence – it’s all music that we really like).
 For example, in rock, pop, and folk music, songs are usually made up of verses and choruses that alternate back and forth.
 That is exactly what Handel does in the first piece, The Arrival of the Queen of Sheba.
 In the next piece, the third movement from Dvorak’s Symphony No. 4, there is also an alternating structure that is similar to verse and chorus but he starts with an introduction that really builds up an exciting anticipation before the verse/theme begins.
 This is also a great example of how classical music can be used to create a sense of motion that propels us forward and then transitions into a new feeling or mood.
 The next two pieces (#3 and #4) are by Tchaikovsky and Bach and simply show how different the piano can be made to sound depending on what mood or feeling the composer wants to create for us.
 Pieces #5 and #6 are slow, beautiful, peaceful, and relaxing – need I say more?
 Next we have a short piece by Bach called Bouree, which has an irresitible melody that has been covered by Jethro Tull and was the inspiration for Blackbird by The Beatles.
 The rest of the playlist is filled with pieces by Mozart, Sibelius, and Brahms and shows how diverse and creative composers can be in using all the basic elements of music.
-If you listen to this playlist a few times, whether as background music or in a more focused way, I think you might start to fall in love with some of the pieces.
+If you listen to this playlist a few times, whether as background music or in a more focused way, We think you might start to fall in love with some of the pieces.
 Please take your pick – it’s up to you!

 Mozart and His Piano Concertos (Fast Movements Edition)

 No composer seems to be more on a “musical mission” than Mozart.
 His music has such a strong sense of direction and forward movement that you can’t help but feel that Mozart knows exactly where he wants to take us and how to get there.
 All music (or at least almost all music) conveys a sense of motion that periodically transitions to a feeling of rest.
 The fast movements of Mozart’s piano concertos deliver this feeling in a very clear and powerful way.
-I think that is what makes them so energetic and delightful – yes, they are full of many delights!
-Full disclosure: I often listen to this playlist when I’m riding my bike.
-It has helped me get up many hills.
+We think that is what makes them so energetic and delightful – yes, they are full of many delights!
+By the way, this is a great playlist to listen to when working out!

 Special note: When listening to Piano Concerto No. 22 (song #7 on this list) be sure to hear the change of mood Mozart creates around the 4:15 minute mark.
 For the first four minutes it’s all rollicking fun and high energy, and then suddenly he decides to go slow and sublime.
 It’s really beautiful.
 And then of course he returns to the initial fast-paced mood for a wonderful ending.